withtreasure/api-java-client/README.md

 [![Build Status](https://travis-ci.org/abiquo/api-java-client.svg?branch=master)](https://travis-ci.org/abiquo/api-java-client)

 This is an API client for the [Abiquo API](http://wiki.abiquo.com/).
 The Abiquo API is a RESTful API, so any REST client can be used to connect to it.
-This project uses Jersey and just provides some high level functions and enforces some best practices to make it easier to perform the common tasks.
+This project uses [OkHttp](http://square.github.io/okhttp/) and [Jackson](https://github.com/FasterXML/jackson) (although users can configure any json library for serialization and deserialization) and just provides some high level functions and enforces some best practices to make it easier to perform the common tasks.

 ## Installation

-The Abiquo API Java Client is released to the Maven Central and Sonatype snapshot repositories, so you just have to declare the dependency in your pom.xml as follows:
+The Abiquo API Java Client is released to the [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.abiquo%22%20AND%20a%3A%22ap%C3%AC-java-client%22) and [Sonatype snapshot repositories](https://oss.sonatype.org/content/repositories/snapshots/com/abiquo/api-java-client/), so you just have to declare the dependency in your pom.xml as follows:

 ```xml
 <dependency>